 Check out the Read Japanese Literature podcast.
 Episode 2: The Tale of Genji—The world’s oldest novel.
 A hero who is a paragon of beauty with an extreme Oedipus complex.
 (CW: sex, rape, incest, pedophilia.)
 Support this podcast by buying your copy from Bookshop.org.
-Resources: Project Gutenberg: The Tale of Genji.
-The full on-line text of […]
+Find Out More Project Gutenberg: The Tale of Genji.
+The full on-line […]

 Something went wrong.
 Please refresh the page and/or try again.

 Get new content delivered directly to your inbox.